 I’m here to tell you that turning a 34 into a 36 is often a waste of your time.

-The most efficient college app plan
+The most efficient college application plan